-Dean sang this song in a 1959 movie along with Ricky Nelson called Rio.
+Song fact for My Rifle My Pony And Me - Dean sang this song in a 1959 movie along with Ricky Nelson called Rio.
 The film also starred Walter Brennan.

-This song was actually written and first released back in 1949.
+Song fact Release Me - This song was actually written and first released back in 1949.
 Both Dean Martin and Engelbert Humperdinck recorded and released their versions in the same year which was 1969.

-This is one of those songs by Dean Martin which was late to the party as the saying goes as Joni James, Jo Statford and Patti Page all had recorded and released their versions first.
+Song fact for You Belong To Me - This is one of those songs by Dean Martin which was late to the party as Joni James, Jo Statford and Patti Page all had recorded and released their versions first.